Grilled Pissaladiere: Provenc?al Caramelized Onion Pizza

 "I always treat myself to one meal on Sundays when I can have whatever I want.
 Usually it's pizza, which is my favorite indulgence."
 Beyonce

 Not all great pizza comes from Italy.
 Provence, the region of southern France that meets the Mediterranean, makes notable pizza called pissaladiere.
 Here's a typical one.
 Notice there is no sauce or cheese.
 But with the sweet onions and salty anchovies, there is plenty of fun!

-Before you start, I recommend you read my article The Zen of Grilled Pizza (Pizza alla Griglia).
+Before you start, I recommend you read my article The Science of Grilled Pizza (Pizza alla Griglia).

 Makes.
 1 (14") pizza

 Preparation time.
 15 minutes (not counting the time needed to make dough or the caramelized onions)